-The Office currently receives revenue for the functions outlined below.
+The Office currently receives revenue for the following functions:

 - Costs for the Energy Ombudsman functions are recouped from the Energy Industry Ombudsman (Western Australia) Limited on a full cost recovery basis.
-These costs are determined by the actual staffing costs involved in delivering the service plus an allowance for overheads and the direct recovery of capital expenditure and particular operational expenses, such as travel. - Under an arrangement with the Commonwealth Government, the Office handles enquiries and complaints from the Indian Ocean Territories about local government and Western Australian public authorities delivering services to the Territories.
-Each year the Office recoups costs from the Commonwealth Government for any complaints received from the Territories.
+These costs are determined by the actual staffing costs involved in delivering the service plus an allowance for overheads and costs of particular operational expenses. - Under an arrangement with the Australian Government, the Office handles enquiries and complaints from the Indian Ocean Territories (the Territories) about local government and Western Australian public authorities delivering services to the Territories.
+Each year the Office recoups costs from the Australian Government for any complaints received from the Territories.
 Cost recovery is based on the average cost per complaint in the last two years as published in the Office's annual reports.
-Administrative costs and the costs of any travel to the Territories by the Ombudsman or staff and any promotional materials are also recouped in full. - The Office is a partner with the Commonwealth Ombudsman and the New South Wales Ombudsman in an AusAID funded program in Indonesia (funded under the AusAID Government Partnership Fund), the principal goal of which is to provide greater access, across Indonesia, to more effective and sustainable Ombudsman Services.
+Administrative costs and the costs of any travel to the Territories by the Ombudsman or staff and any promotional materials are also recouped in full. - The Office is a partner with the Commonwealth Ombudsman and the New South Wales Ombudsman in an AusAID funded program in Indonesia (funded under the AusAID Government Partnership Fund), the principal goal of which is to provide greater access across Indonesia to more effective and sustainable Ombudsman services.
 The Office recoups costs for these activities from the Commonwealth Ombudsman's Office in accordance with the Australia Indonesia Partnership for Reconstruction and Development Government Partnership Fund Guidelines.